Denoising diffusion probabilistic models are optimally adaptive to unknown low dimensionality: Introduction

 \section{Introduction}

 In generative modeling, one is asked to produce novel samples that resemble, in distribution, the data on which the model has been trained.
 In order to fully unleash its power, a generative modeling algorithm must exploit, either implicitly or explicitly, the distinctive features of the data distribution of interest, rather than merely optimizing for worst-case scenarios.
 A prominent example of such distinctive features is the low-dimensional structure underlying the data of interest, which permeates modern statistical modeling.
 For instance, image data often resides on some low-dimensional manifold \citep{simoncelli2001natural,pope2021intrinsic}, and genomics data might also be effectively modeled through manifolds \citep{moon2018manifold,zhu2018reconstructing}.
+In fact, the ImageNet dataset with ambient dimension $d \approx 10^4$ is estimated to have an intrinsic dimension of $k \approx 43$ \citep{pope2021intrinsic}, which is significantly smaller than the ambient dimension.
 While harnessing these low-dimensional data structures is generally believed to enable more efficient data generation, the theoretical underpinnings for this capability in contemporary generative modeling algorithms remain vastly under-explored.